Acarnesecchi/GoKubeTool/CLI/README.md

    - **Implementation Tips**:
      - Use client-go or similar libraries for Kubernetes API interactions.
      - Implement robust authentication mechanisms, supporting various Kubernetes setups.

-#### Additional Aspects

-- **Documentation and Examples**: Include comprehensive documentation for the CLI, detailing all commands, subcommands, and their usage.
-Provide examples for common tasks and workflows.
-- **Testing and Reliability**: Thoroughly test the CLI to ensure reliability, especially for critical operations like deployment and resource management.
-- **Extensibility**: Design the CLI with extensibility in mind, allowing for future addition of new commands and features without major refactoring.
-- **Performance Optimization**: Optimize the CLI for performance, ensuring quick responses and minimal latency, particularly important for large Kubernetes clusters.